OluJoseph/energy-consumption-optimizer/README.md

 ## The mock data used is generated using random values

+## Web app is currently optimized for desktop view only

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started